I'm going to get so much hate for this angry G-rated rant.

 They were tempted to dive right into a Season 2 Pass, but they have to stop and recalibrate their efforts a bit.
 What that means is that they have to get the remaining content out of the way.
 They are additional VO consisting of Annie's alternative voice pack, the Season Pass characters' Japanese combat VO and the Season Pass characters' English (and hopefully Japanese) Story Mode VO.
 That's why active development on 2nd Encore is going on hiatus after the hotfix until 2025 when the voice content get released while active development on Mobile is ongoing to release Guest Stars this year.

 Now, they have argued that if we make a post about how angry we are about that patch.
-Like, we know that the patch they pushed in back in June 2023 sparked controversy that it practically censored the game by removing racial violence, voice lines that pertain to racism, removing and altering art that show the characters' panties, editing palettes and... the comb on Filia's hair?
+Like, we know that the patch they pushed in back in June 2023 sparked backlash and criticism over censorship about removing racial violence, voice lines that pertain to racism, removing and altering art that show the characters' panties, editing palettes and... the comb on Filia's hair?
 So what if we make a post about how angry we are about that controversial patch?

 Think of this as a business.
-If you become a mod, should you attempt to simply penalize after they posted a post that associates with being excited for an upcoming update for a low content post?
+If you become a mod, should you attempt to make a lampoon out of yourself just by simply penalizing a user after they posted a post that associates with being excited for an upcoming update for a low content post?
 No, you shouldn't because all that does is not just hurt the experience, but also gives a user an unhappy bad time and wrecks the fun.
 Do you understand what I mean?

 Now let's talk about the only thing that is dignified in this rant.
 That is social media.
 So why is it that social media is the only thing to be dignified?
 There are three reasons.